Scope of Work Template, Free Download 2026

 When Do You Need a Scope of Work?

 You are kicking off a new project with a client, contractor, or vendor and need to define the specific deliverables, timelines, milestones, and acceptance criteria before work begins.
+Pair this with a freelancer agreement if the provider is an independent professional.
 A detailed scope of work ensures both parties share the same expectations from day one.

 Your project is operating under a master service agreement and you need to create an individual SOW that defines the specific engagement without renegotiating the base legal terms already established in the MSA.